blitzbugg/DSA/ReadMe.md

-# Java DSA Practice
+# C++ DSA Practice

-Welcome to the **Java DSA Practice** repository!
-This is a collection of data structures and algorithms (DSA) problems and solutions implemented in Java.
+Welcome to the **C++ DSA Practice** repository!
+This is a collection of data structures and algorithms (DSA) problems and solutions implemented in C++.
 The repository is designed to help improve problem-solving skills and prepare for coding interviews.

 ---